abspayd/ascii-graphics/README.md

 ## Debug Output

-When `--debug-path` is provided, PNG images are saved at each pipeline stage:
+When `--debug-path` is provided, PNG images are saved at each stage of the image processing steps:

 | File | Stage |
 |------|-------|